 And until we meet again, May God hold you in the palm of His hand."
-Leonard Joseph 73, Furbush, of Summerville, SC formerly of East Hartford - passed 2025.
+Leonard Joseph 73, Furbush, Summerville, SC formerly of East Hartford - passed away February 22, 2025.

 Lenny was the son of Lewis and Thelma Furbush.
-He was a graduate of East Hartford High School, Class of 1970 and served in the US Navy. away February 22, He met the love of his life, Elynor Joy, in 1976 and finally married her 30 years later!
+He was a graduate of East Hartford High School, Class of 1970 and served in the US Navv.
+He met the love of his life, Elynor Joy, in 1976 and finally married her 30 years later!
 The joy of his life was the family Ely brought into it.

-Lenny is survived by Jimmy (Susi) Houghtaling, Cindy (Jeff) Rose, Patty Gilbert, Bill (Sandi) Houghtaling, John (Beth) Houghtaling, 18 grandchildren, 15 great grandcM6fen, and 5 great great grandchildren; his siblings, Lewis (Pat) Furbush, Robert (Bernie) Furbush, Raymond (Caryn) Furbush, Lois Furbush, Carol (Pete) Meskill, Barbara Furbush, Marylou (Jeff) LaRose and many nieces and nephews.
+Lenny is survived by Jimmy (Susi) Houghtaling, Cindy (Jeff) Rose, Patty Gilbert, Bill (Sandi) Houghtaling, John (Beth) Houghtaling, 18 grandchildren, 15 great grandcM6\fen, and 5 great grandchildren; his siblings, Lewis (Pat) Furbush, Robert (Bernie) Furbush, Raymond (Caryn) Furbush, Lois Furbush, Carol (Pete) Meskill, Barbara Furbush, Marylou (Jeff) LaRose and many nieces and nephews.
 Lenny was a rabid fan of the